Click the Program tile below to navigate to the description

 Within our three communities, Star Valley, Jackson, and Teton Valley, thousands of feral and stray cats roam freely and breed rapidly.
 Communicable diseases run rampant through these communities as they are easily transmitted through bites and breeding.
 These cats suffer due to disease, the elements, predation, and lack of food.

-The PAWS TNR team sets humane traps on property and the property owner agrees to the terms of the TNR process.
+The PAWS Trap-Neuter-Return (TNR) team sets humane traps on the property after the property owner agrees to the terms of the TNR process.
 Traps are set at night and checked in the morning.
 The captured cats are transferred to a local vet to be assessed and spayed/neutered.
 After recovery cats are returned to their property.
 Property owners agree to provide adequate shelter, food, and water.

 Financial help for unexpected veterinary bills.